taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-25-Attaching-A-USB-WIFI-Adapter-To-The-The-ARDrone.markdown

 2. In hindsight finding the correct driver was the most troublesome step, this was mostly because we didn't search for the vendor:device id but instead for the more generic 		"RT2870".
 Thus after much searching, trying different drivers and modyfying before mentioned drivers(some of which actually loaded), we finally found the right driver, 	[RT3370][01], after reading this [thread on Ubuntu forums][4].

 3. The instructions for compiling the driver can be found in the README\_STA\_usb.
-Basically we needed to edit the path to the linux source and modules and add a CROSS_COMPILE 		path in the Makefile, see below(of course these instructions only fit this specific driver):
+Basically we needed to edit the path to the linux source and modules and add a CROSS_COMPILE 		path in the Makefile(of course these instructions will only fit this specific driver), see below:

 		ifeq ($(PLATFORM),PC)
 		# Linux 2.6